 To get started, click Products from the side bar.

 At the top of the page you’ll find some basic information about your catalog:

-You’ll use the the product catalog viewer to review the products in your catalog and the basic product data like price and stock.
-You’ll be able to dive into the product data to review all of the data points we have collected for each individual product.
+You’ll use the product catalog viewer to review the products in your catalog and the basic product data like price and stock.
+You’ll be able to dive into the product data to review all of the data points we’ve collected for each individual product.

 In the following example, the user has selected to view the products sent through QProtocol.
 In this view, we’ll show the top 50 most viewed products:

 You’ll also find a search tool that you can use to find any product in your catalog.